Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 3. Scarcity of Prime Coastal Supply

-Waterfront real estate in Montenegro is inherently limited.
+At the same time, waterfront real estate in Montenegro is inherently limited.

 Prime inventory is concentrated within a small number of institutional-grade developments, including: